-Timmy’s symptoms are by no means rare among children across the United States.
+Luke's symptoms are by no means rare among children across the United States.
 Allergies and asthma often start in childhood and continue throughout life.
 Although neither can be cured, with proper care they can usually be kept under control.

 Some allergies are easy to identify by the pattern of symptoms that follows exposure to a particular substance.
 But others are subtler, and may masquerade as other conditions.
 Here are some common clues that could lead you to suspect your child may have an allergy.

 Itching or tingling sensations in the mouth and throat.
 Itchiness is not usually a complaint with a cold, but it is the hallmark of an allergy problem.
 Coughing, wheezing, difficulty breathing, and other respiratory symptoms.
 Recurrent red, itchy, dry, sometime scaly rashes in the creases of the skin, wrists and ankles also may indicate an allergy.

 When it comes to rashes, the most common chronic inflammatory skin condition in children is eczema, also called atopic dermatitis.
 Although not strictly an allergic disorder, eczema in young children has many of the hallmarks of allergies and is often a sign that hay fever and asthma may develop.
 The rate of eczema, like that of asthma, is increasing throughout the world.
 Where asthma is rare, the rate of eczema is also low.

 Asthma is a chronic condition that starts in the lungs.

 Allergies are reactions that start in the immune system.